 Cheyenne is a New York-based arts administrator and creator.
-She has held positions in theatre operations, production management, and educational theatre.
-She is an adept administrative assistant and coordinator.
+She has held positions in theatre, fashion, film, and more.

 Cheyenne completed her B.A. in Arts & Entertainment Management at Purchase College.
 She was awarded the Jandon Business of the Arts Award for her contributions.
 Her studies at Purchase College culminated in a research project on the financial models of Black theaters.

-Cheyenne continued studying the legacy of Black theater organizations and the stories they tell.
-She completed her M.A. in Black Theatre History and Narrative at New York University in May 2019.
+Cheyenne continued studying the legacy of Black theater organizations and the trends of millennials in gen z across art forms.
+She completed her M.A. in Individualized Study at New York University in May 2019.

 Oct 2021 - Present